Nidhivaishnav/Nidhivaishnav/README.md

 ⭐️ From [@anandmainali](https://github.com/anandmainali)
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on 3-D Model generation using GANs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning LSTM models along with transformers and GANs
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on 3-D Model generation
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://www.linkedin.com/in/nidhi-vaishnav-9514a422b/
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to read and play Basketball
 -->